Releasing the catalogue: Checklist

 Repackaging and storage

 As soon as you have a reasonably accurate idea of how many boxes the collection will comprise, inform the Collection Storage Officer so they can identify a suitable location and confirm the final number once you know.
-Label all the boxes using the and move them to their stacks location when ready.
+Label all the boxes using the box label template and move them to their stacks location when ready.

 Final checklist